 • Patterned Wallpapers Accentuating Featured Walls

 Wallpapers gave a boost to the Victorian interiors.
 Modern English homes can look like a home from the past with highly-detailed wallpapers in linen texture or using some of the current interior designing techniques like printed vinyl.
-Bold and darker colours can add the flavour.
+Bold and darker colours of bohemian can add the flavour.

 • Walls, Windows and Floorboards